SilasReinagel/silasreinagel.github.io/_posts/2016-10-26-the-new-rule-of-new-internal-objects.md

 <hr />

-<i>I suggest a simple rule that will ensure good design on all your objects: don't use "new" anywhere except in secondary constructors....
-If you entirely prohibit yourself from using "new" anywhere else, your objects will be fully decoupled from each other, and their testability and maintainability will be much higher.</i>
+<blockquote>I suggest a simple rule that will ensure good design on all your objects: don't use "new" anywhere except in secondary constructors....
+If you entirely prohibit yourself from using "new" anywhere else, your objects will be fully decoupled from each other, and their testability and maintainability will be much higher.</blockquote>

 <hr />